MidnightCommander/website/docs/source-code.md

 *Technical evaluation*
 :   The code is a valid approach to the problem.

+!!! note
+    A lot of great (and sometimes not so great) literature has been written about code review over the decades.
+We don't intend to cover code review in detail here, just highlight the points that are most relevant to our process.

+    A good place to start learning about code review in general is [Your code sucks, and I hate you](https://jml.io/your-code-sucks-and-i-hate-you/) by Jonathan Lange.

 ## Cleanup branch

 For every release, we create a cleanup branch like `4633_cleanup` to aggregate small code changes, connected to the corresponding release ticket (e.g. [#4633]({{ config.repo_url }}issues/4633)).